Pattaya is renowned as one of Thailand’s premier beach resorts and honeymoon destinations – the perfect setting for a romantic getaway or honeymoon.

 For more climate info: Pattaya Weather Guide…

-Pattaya is located on the east coast of the Gulf of Thailand, 147km southeast of Bangkok (about a two-hour drive or less from Bangkok International Airport).
+Pattaya is located on the east coast of the Gulf of Thailand, 147km (91mi) southeast of Bangkok – around 1 hour, 30 minutes drive or less from Bangkok.

 The most convenient route to Pattaya is by air to Bangkok’s Suvarnabhumi International Airport (BKK), followed by a shuttle bus to Pattaya and taxi to your resort; or taxi directly from the airport to your hotel.

 By bus, Roong Rueang Coach offer a frequent 2-hour daily service from Suvarnabhumi International Airport to Central and South Pattaya intersection drop-off locations, as well as North Pattaya bus station for the 9pm and 10pm buses.